emojicode/emojicode.github.io/src/reference/extensions.md

 methods and protocol conformances.
 The only exception are instance variables, which can only be added to types declared in the same package.

->!N Extensions are not fully implemented in Emojicode 0.6 (Symphonic) Beta and
->!N only work with types defined in the same package.
+>!N Only types defined in the same package can be extended in Emojicode 0.6.

 ## Extending